hyperagon/Slidus/README.md

 - Select multiple paths and click "**Close / Merge**" to connect and mergre into one
 - Pick a color from the reference by pressing the button between the colors then drqgging or click a color box and clicking on the reference
-- Tracwe a color by pressing the "Yrace" button then the color to trace on the reference image
+- Trace a color by pressing the "Yrace" button then the color to trace on the reference image